Floorp-Projects/Floorp/toolkit/components/telemetry/docs/data/environment.rst

       settings: {
         addonCompatibilityCheckEnabled: <bool>, // Whether application compatibility is respected for add-ons
         blocklistEnabled: <bool>, // true on failure
-        isDefaultBrowser: <bool>, // null on failure and until session restore completes, not available on Android
+        isDefaultBrowser: <bool>, // whether Firefox is the default browser.
+On Windows, this is operationalized as whether Firefox is the default HTTP protocol handler and the default HTML file handler.
         defaultSearchEngine: <string>, // e.g. "yahoo"
         defaultSearchEngineData: {, // data about the current default engine
           name: <string>, // engine name, e.g. "Yahoo"; or "NONE" if no default